-Noah Goss is a sophomore in Columbia College (’19) planning to major in either physics or astrophysics.
+Noah Goss is a junior in Columbia College (’19) majoring in physics.
 He is an enthusiastic Ohio sports fan, who also loves literature, movies, playing basketball, and listening to all kinds of music, especially rap, classic rock, indie, and jazz.
 An avid watcher of television series, he is more than happy to engage in conversations about Game of Thrones, Boardwalk Empire, or Silicon Valley.
-In the near future, he hopes to get involved in research delving into the mysteries of our universe.
+He works in Abhay Pasupathy’s condensed matter physics lab on campus, and plays intramural basketball with Vice President Aunoy Poddar.

 Director of Philanthropy:

 Ayesha Chhugani is sophomore in SEAS (‘20) and is hoping to major in Financial Engineering with a possible concentration in Computer Science.
 On campus, Ayesha is also part of CU INFORMS and Club Tennis.
 Beyond her interests in science, she is interested in foreign affairs, entrepreneurship, exploring restaurants with her friends, and watching reality TV shows.
 In the near future, she hopes to get involved in research on campus under the Center for Financial Engineering.